German Shepherd

 No

 The German Shepherd breed started in Germany in the late 1800s.
-This breed came to be when Captain Max von Stephanitz was looking for the perfect working dog.
-He bred different herding dogs to create a strong, intelligent, and obedient breed.
+This breed came to be when Captain Max von Stephanitz bred different types of herding dogs to create the perfect working dog.
+The goal was to create a reliable dog who was strong, intelligent, and obedient.

 Alsatians were mainly used for herding and guarding livestock.
 Then, during World War I, the German military saw their potential and trained them as messengers, guards, and search-and-rescue dogs.
 Their use in the military continued when World War II began.